[ 360 | Move image below with your mouse ]

 training experience as a Harvard but for half the price !

-Sold with a new permit to fly from November 2017 & Large Spares Package
+Permit to fly to August 2018 & Large Spares Package

 1 x ALVIS LEONIDES 126